nana-boachie/relay-calculations/README.md

 # relay-calculations
 To make my life easier

-Certainly!
-The Inverse Time Overcurrent (TOC/IDMT) relay trip time is calculated based on the IEC 60255 standard and the IEEE C37.112-1996 protection curves.
+The Inverse Time Overcurrent (TOC/IDMT) relay trip time is calculated using the IEC 60255 standard and the IEEE C37.112-1996 protection curves.
 Let’s explore the formula for the IDMT curve according to IEC 60255:

 IDMT Curve Formula (IEC 60255):